AlainParadis/designschool/_topics/double-exposure-effect.md

   Specifications

   - 12” x 18” Poster (Portrait Orientation)
-  - CMYK @ 300dpi
+  - RGB @ 300dpi
   - Use Photoshop to create your double exposure
-  - Use a mix of any programs to create your final poster and other assets (Indesign, Illustrator, etc...)
+  - Use a mix of any programs to create your final poster and other assets (InDesign, Illustrator, etc...)

   #### How to Get an “A”